GMMan/st-link-hack/paper/paper.md

   - 0xf5: Return ST-Link mode
 - If in a DFU transfer, pass control directly to the DFU command handler (packet does not contain command)

 Note that the copying does not limit the number of bytes copied to the number of bytes available in the buffer.
+We'll find that this is a repeating theme.

 ### USB DFU handler